pshrmn/curi/examples/modal/README.md

 This isn't necessarily a perfect solution, but it works well enough as a demonstration to get the idea across.

 **Note:** You will need to have a server to run this because it relies on `location.state`, which does not exist with hash histories.
+This project is setup to use `express`, so if you called `npm install`, you should be able to just call `npm start` to launch the server.